Kbn60/Fyp-Thesis/README.md

 # fyp
 This repository contain the pdf file of the Thesis Final Year Project of BSCS Program.

-Tile of the project:
+**Tile of the project: **
-**    "Medicine Prescription Automation using Visual Presentation"**
+  Medicine Prescription Automation using Visual Presentation

 **Use Cases:**